pieroproietti/penguins-eggs/README.md

 key to boot your system.
 You can also boot your egg - via remote boot - on your LAN.

-It can create your ISO image of your system, but also include all the necessary services dhcp, dhcp-proxy, tftp and http to realize a fast and powerfull PXE server who can work alone or inside a preesistent LAN architecture.

 All it is written in pure nodejs, so ideally can be used with differents Linux distros.
-At the moment it is tested with Debian 10 Buster, Debian 9 Stretch, Debian 8 Jessie, Ubuntu and derivates as Linux Mint and Bunsenlabs Helium.
+At the moment it is tested with Debian 10 Buster, Debian 9 Stretch, Debian 8 Jessie, Ubuntu 19.04 and derivates as Linux Mint and Bunsenlabs Helium.
 For others distros we need to find collaborations.

-penguins-eggs, at the moment 2019 september 20 is in a beta state, and can have again same troubles for people not in confidence with Linux system administration, but can be already extremely usefull: imagine to install it on an lan and start to manage the computers with it.
-You can easily install clonezilla on it, or clamav and you have a tool to backup/restore/sanityze your entire infrastructure.

-You can, also easily create your organization/school distro and deploy it on your LAN, give it to your friends as usb key or publish eggs in the internet!
+penguins-eggs, at the moment 2019 september 20 is in a beta state, and can have again same troubles for people not in confidence with Linux system administration, but can be already extremely usefull, You can easily create your organization/school version of Linux and deploy it on your LAN, give it to your friends as usb key or publish eggs in the internet!

 You can try now penguins-eggs, it is a console utility - no GUI - but don't be scared, penguins-eggs is a console command - really very simple usage - if you